Multilingual Support

 </script>

-# Getting System Language
+# Retrieving System Language

 Different locales correspond to different page layouts;

-# Callback After Modifying Locale Language
+# Callback After Changing Locale Language

 For details, refer to the documentation.